puppetlabs/puppet-docs/source/pe/3.0/appendix.markdown

 The following issues affect the currently shipped version of PE and all prior releases in the 2.x.x series, unless otherwise stated.

+### Debian/Ubuntu Local Hostname Issue
+On some versions of Debian/Ubuntu, the default `/etc/hosts` file contains an entry for the machine's hostname with a local IP address of 127.0.1.1.
+This can cause issues for PuppetDB and PostgreSQL, because binding a service to the hostname will cause it to resolve to the local, rather public, IP of 127.0.1.1.
+As a result, nodes (including the console) will fail to connect to PuppetDB and PostgreSQL.

+To fix this, add an entry to `/etc/hosts` that resolves the machine's FQDN to its *public* IP address.
+This should be done prior to installing PE.
+But if PE has already been installed, restarting the `pe-puppetdb` and `pe-postgresql` services after adding the entry to the hosts file should fix things.

+### Console_auth Fails After PostgreSQL Restart
+RubyCAS server, the component which provides console log-in services will not automatically reconnect if it loses connection to its database, which can result in a `500 Internal Server Error` when attempting to log in or out.
+The issue can be resolved by restarting Apache on the console's node with `service pe-httpd restart`.

 ### Bad Data in Facter's `architecture` Fact